KelvinCV/myblog/README.md

 Web app - Partial blog demo/example using HTML, CSS3, JavaScript, NodeJS, MySQL, EJS, Bootstrap UI and some frameworks like: Express, Passport, Sequelize.

 ## How to use
+Alter the .env file with your database name, username, password and dialect;

 Open the cmd prompt and type/go the location off the project, ex: C:\Users\user\Documents\javaScript\myblog

 then type: npm start